Group-Sparse Matrix Factorization for Transfer Learning of Word Embeddings: Group-Sparse Transfer Learning

 Our transfer learning approach extends straightforwardly to nonlinear loss functions such as GloVe~\citep{pennington2014glove}, a state-of-the-art technique often used to construct word embeddings in practice.
 The original GloVe method solves the following optimization problem:

-where $d$ is the number of unique words, $Y_{ij}$ is the total number of co-occurrences of word pair $(i,j)$, and $\{U^i\}$ and $\{V^j\}$ are two sets of word embeddings (one typically takes the sum of the two $U_i+V_i$ as the final word embedding for word $i$ in a post-processing step). $\{b_i\}$ and $\{c_j \} \in \mathbb{R}$ are bias terms (tuning parameters) designed to improve fit.
+where $d$ is the number of unique words, $Y_{ij}$ is the total number of co-occurrences of word pair $(i,j)$, and $\{U_i\}_{i\in[d]}$ and $\{V_j\}_{j\in[d]}$ are two sets of word embeddings (one typically takes the sum of the two $U_i+V_i$ as the final word embedding for word $i$ in a post-processing step). $\{b_i\}$ and $\{c_j \} \in \mathbb{R}$ are bias terms (tuning parameters) designed to improve fit.
 Finally, $f(x)$ is a non-decreasing weighting function defined as \begin{numcases}{f(x)=} (x/x_{\max})^{\alpha}, & \text{if}~ $x<x_{\max}$, \nonumber \\ 1, & \text{otherwise}. \nonumber \end{numcases} \cite{pennington2014glove} set the tuning parameters above to be $x_{\max}=100$ and $\alpha=3/4$.

 We first show that our model~(\ref{eqn:observations_we}) includes a linear version of GloVe as a special case.
-Define the index set $I_{jk} = \{i \in [d^2n] \mid A_i = E_{jk}\}$, where $E_{jk}$ is the basis matrix (entry $(j, k)$ is 1 and 0 otherwise).
+Define the index set $I_{jk} = \{i \in [d^2n] \mid A_i = E_{jk}\}$, where remember $E_{jk}$ is a basis matrix with entry $(j, k)$ being 1 and 0 otherwise.
 Taking the average of (\ref{eqn:observations_we}) over the set $I_{jk}$, we have

 In other words, we can create a sample word co-occurrence matrix as an empirical estimate of $\Theta^*$; factorizing this provides an estimate of $U^*$.
 GloVe then deviates from our linear model by taking the logarithm of $Y_{jk}=\sum_{i \in I_{jk}} X_i$, adding bias terms for extra model complexity, and weighting up frequent word pairs through $f$.
-Moreover, it implements alternating-minimization to speed up optimization, with asymmetric (rather than symmetric) factorization; recall that we sum $U_i + V_i$ to obtain word embedding $i$.
+Moreover, it implements alternating-minimization with asymmetric factorization to speed up optimization; recall that GloVe takes the sum $U_i + V_i$ to obtain the word embedding for word $i$.
 To leverage our transfer learning approach, we can simply add an analogous group LASSO penalty to this objective:

 where $\widehat{U}_p$ is a matrix of pre-trained (proxy) word embeddings.
-We evaluate this approach empirically in \S \ref{sec:experiments} to obtain domain-specific word embeddings on real datasets.
+We also evaluate this approach empirically in \S \ref{sec:exp_wiki} on real datasets.